 The Referee will initiate the fight by commanding fight, when the referee calls STOP, the fighters must return to their starting points on the mat.
-If the referee's commands break both fighters must step back and then reengage with their opponent.
+If the referees commands break both fighters must step pack and then reingage with his opponent.

 The time will only be stopped on the command of the Referee, by calling TIME to the area control table.
 Time is not stopped to award penalties unless the Referee feels it is necessary to do so.
-The Referee should not talk to the Fighters during the match unless they have stopped the clock.
+The Referee should not talk to the Fighters during the match unless he has stopped the clock.